vagrant-libvirt/vagrant-libvirt/README.md

 * `config.ssh.forward_agent` - Default is false.
 * `config.ssh.forward_x11` - Default is false.

+## Forwarded Ports

+vagrant-libvirt supports Forwarded Ports via ssh port forwarding.
+For each `forwarded_port` directive you specify in your Vagrantfile, vagrant-libvirt will maintain an active ssh process for the lifetime of the VM.

 ## Synced Folders

 There is minimal support for synced folders.
 Upon `vagrant up`, the Libvirt